maurovm/thesis_template/README.md

-# DPhil / PhD doctoral thesis class template
+# DPhil / PhD doctoral thesis LaTeX class

-LaTeX class template for an undergraduate 4th year project (4YP) report or a DPhil thesis for a student of the
+This repository contains a LaTeX class (OxEngThesis) for an undergraduate 4<sup>th</sup> year project (4YP) report or a DPhil thesis for a student of the [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
+The typical 4YP report contains around 50 pages, whereas a doctoral thesis is a much larger document.
-[Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
-Although I originally created this class for a student at Oxford, I also include some examples for a PhD thesis for the Massachusetts Institute of Technology and the University of Cambridge.
-It should be easy for you to adjust this class to suit the requirements your academic institution.
+Although I originally created this class for a student at Oxford, I also included in this repository some examples for a PhD thesis for the Massachusetts Institute of Technology and the University of Cambridge.
+It should be easy for you to adjust this class to suit the requirements of your academic institution.

 &nbsp;